JakeJing/knitr-markdown-engines/README.md

 # knitr-markdown-engines

 This repository illustrates the basic usages of Rmarkdown and Knitr with different engines (R, Bash, Python, Stan, C++), and compile them into pdfs.
-Two templates(**Rmarkdown-engines.rmd**, **Knitr-engines.R**) are added in this repository.
+Two templates(**Rmarkdown-template.rmd**, **Knitr-template.R**) are added in this repository.

 **Note:**
 1. It is hightly suggested to use Rmarkdown format to write the code;